ts4z/barge-rulebook/src/introduction.md

 This book is split into three main sections: Procedures, Poker Games, and Variations.

-[Procedures](procedures.md) apply to many games.
+[Common Procedures](common-procedures.md) apply to many games.
 In most cases, the host casino will have specific procedures.
 For completeness, we have described a few high-level ones, and a few specific to BARGE.

 [Poker Games](poker-games.md) provide many different games.
 These are intended to be mostly self-contained.
 If you know any form of poker, we hope you will be able to